Executive Pension V PRSA Alternative

 So, for new director pension plans, is an PRSA now a better option?

-No, it depends on individual circumstance, the a Master Trust – EPP may still remain the better choice:
+Well, it depends on individual circumstance, the Executive – Master Trust option may still remain the better choice:

-- Higher Funding – If there are sufficient funds within the company, to fund beyond 1 times salary annually, then a Mater Trust – Executive pension plan will prove more suitable.
+• Higher Funding – If there are sufficient funds within the company, to fund beyond 1 times salary annually, then a Mater Trust – Executive pension will prove more suitable.

-- Late Starter – Where a business owner is playing catch up, in terms of creating a decent sized pension pot, and has the past service and the company funds available, to inject a substantial lump sum, the again a Master Trust – EPP is more than likely the best solution.
+• Late Starter – Where a business owner is playing catch up, in terms of creating a decent sized pension pot, and has the past service and company funds available to inject a substantial lump sum, then again a Master Trust – EPP is more than likely the best solution.

-- Early Benefits Access – There is a big consideration, for those who may need to access their pension benefits early i.e. from age 50, and before age 60.
-Under a Master Trust, whilst you must retire from the employment that last funded your pension, you can continue working elsewhere, not so with a PRSA, although you could retain your shareholding.
+• Early Benefits Access – There is a big consideration, for those who may need to access their pension benefits early i.e. from age 50, and before age 60.
+Under a Master Trust, whilst you must retire from the employment that last funded your pension, you can continue working elsewhere, not so with a PRSA, although you can retain your shareholding, you must actually stop working to take benefits early.

-If I already have an Executive Pension Plan, should I switch to a PRSA or new Master Trust provider?
+If I already have an Executive Pension Plan, should I switch to a PRSA or to the new Master Trust executive pension plan?

-Firstly, beyond the nuances of taking early, or even extended late retirement, having multiple plans, and pre-retirement death benefit considerations, if your existing EPP has lower charges e.g., 100% net allocation and an AMC of 1.00% or less, our general advice would be to stick with it.
+Firstly, beyond the nuances of taking early, or even extended late retirement, having multiple plans, and pre-retirement death benefit considerations, if your existing Executive Pension Plan (EPP) has lower charges e.g., 100% net allocation and an AMC of 1.00% or less, our general advice would be to stick with it.

-If on the other hand, if your charges appear high, you could perhaps consider transferring your EPP to a PRB, or to a single premium PRSA (provided their are no early encashment charges), to lower the AMC, and continue to fund via a newly arranged PRSA, or Master Trust.
+If on the other hand, your charges appear high, you could perhaps consider transferring your EPP to a lower cost Personal Retirement Bond (PRB) and continue making your regular contributions via a newly arranged PRSA, or Executive – Master Trust.

-For example, if your existing Executive Pension is carrying 1.25% AMC or higher, you may be able to achieve a 0.75% AMC or less, under a lump sum PRSA/PRB fund transfer.
-Meaning, a 1.25% AMC would then only apply to your new regular contributions, with long-term support, including all important investment advice.
+For example, if your existing Executive Pension is carrying 1.00% AMC or higher, you may be able to achieve a 0.60% AMC or less, under a lump sum PRB fund transfer.
+Meaning, the higher AMC would then only apply to your future regular contributions and not on the fund value already built up.

 In Conclusion

-However, your companies ability to fund beyond the PRSA 1 times salary limit, and to provide sufficient length of service, with the possibility of a high salary on the lead up to retirement, to justify a higher tax-free lump sum, should lean you to a Master Trust.
+However, your companies ability to fund beyond the PRSA 1 times salary limit, and to provide sufficient length of service, with the possibility of a high salary on the lead up to retirement, (to justify a higher tax-free lump sum), then all this should lean you to a Master Trust – Exec Pension.

 If you still have an existing Executive Pension Plan, a transfer to Master Trust or a PRSA will have to happen *soon, so it makes sense to assess the opportunity to reduce charges now, not to mention reviewing your investment strategy and broker service.